We’re giving away 1,500 DJI Tello drones. Enter to win ›

 Now, it’s time to celebrate the culmination of the largest developer engagement in history and announce the winners.
 The prestigious 2018 Call for Code Global Prize will be presented October 29 at the Regency Ballroom in San Francisco.

-Streamed live on Twitter, the event will feature a surprise musical guest and help promote the Call for Code beneficiaries: United Nations Human Rights and The American Red Cross.
+Streamed live on Twitter, the event will feature special musical guest Local Natives and help promote the Call for Code beneficiaries: United Nations Human Rights and The American Red Cross.

 “The Call for Code Global Prize Celebration is an amazing opportunity to celebrate the more than 100,000 developers who answered the call,” said Angel Diaz, IBM Vice President of Developer Technology, Open Source & Advocacy.
 “This has been an exciting four months, and we’ve seen some incredible apps built to address natural disasters.
 The October 29 event will be the perfect culmination of that effort.”